ShowShark Client Features

 - iOS/macOS: centered playback controls

-- Per-buffer peak detection with transparent attenuation (target peak 0.98) to prevent clipping distortion
+- Per-buffer peak detection with transparent attenuation to prevent clipping distortion on loud passages

 Lyrics